 - Situational stress is associated with short term changes in ones life including moving house, going on a holiday, getting a speeding ticket or learning new skills.
 One of the best ways to understand situational stress is to refer to it as stress happening right now or in the moment.

 - Chronic stress can be an accumulation of small stressors or the result of problematic changes to ones life including, marriage or separating from a partner, coping with pain or illness, redundancy or taking on a new project like building a house.
-While chronic stress is the experience of increased tension over longer periods of time, it’s the inability to fluctuate ones mood which is the most debilitating.
+While chronic stress is the experience of increased tension over longer periods of time, it’s the inability to regulate ones mood which is the most debilitating.
 Chronic stressors are related to factors associated with our environment, our social situations, hormonal changes, poor nutrition, inadequate sleep and the way we think.
 Chronic stress that is not managed or treated can lead to significant medical illnesses and anxiety disorders that can result in depression.
-Stress may contribute to physical illness such as cardiovascular disease and cancer.
+Stress may contribute to physical illness such as cardiovascular disease and cancer – the body is a result of the mind.

-- Reduce your to-do-list – If you have too much to do distinguish between the “shoulds” and the “musts.”
+- Review your priorities – If you have too much to do distinguish between the “shoulds” and the “musts.”
 Drop tasks that aren’t truly necessary.

 - Manage your time better – when you’re stretched too thin and running behind, it’s hard to stay calm and relaxed.